 - Earn college credit as a visiting college student or high school student

-In the fall and spring, individuals may register for courses in all schools and colleges at the University, except the School of Medicine, the School of Law, and the Curry School of Education.
-Instructor permission is required for all courses, labs or discussion sections.
+In the fall and spring, individuals may register for classes in all schools and colleges at the University, except the School of Medicine, the School of Law, and the Curry School of Education.
+Instructor permission is required for all classes, labs or discussion sections.

 A signature on the Community Scholar Registration Form